berta-rf/timed-Code-Quiz/README.md

 GIVEN I am taking a code quiz
 WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
+THEN a timer starts and I am presented with a question WHEN I answer a question (I get correct/wrong answer feedback in text and sound form) WHEN I answer a question incorrectly
+THEN time is subtracted from the clock
 THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
 WHEN all questions are answered or the timer reaches 0 THEN the game is over
 WHEN the game is over